manasiwaghmare18/PRODIGY_DS_03/README.md

 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).

 # The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

+# Insights:

+# 1. Model Performance:

+1. Both models show good performance with high accuracy on the test set.
+The model with the entropy criterion (dt1) has a slightly better accuracy compared to the model with the Gini criterion (dt).
+   Class Imbalance:

+2. Both models struggle with the minority class (class '1'), as evidenced by lower precision and recall for this class.
+This indicates that while the models are good at predicting the majority class (class '0'), they have difficulty identifying the minority class accurately.
+   Feature Importance:

+3. Visualizing the decision tree helps in understanding which features are most important in making predictions.
+The nodes with splits based on specific features will highlight their impact on the model.

+# 2. Model Improvement:

+Consider tuning hyperparameters further or using techniques such as class balancing (e.g., SMOTE) to improve performance on the minority class.
+Alternative models (e.g., Random Forests, Gradient Boosting) might also provide better performance and handle class imbalance more effectively.

+# 3. Final Results:

+1. The Decision Tree Classifier with the entropy criterion achieved the highest accuracy on the test set at 90.49%.
+2. Both models show a trade-off between precision and recall, especially for the minority class, indicating potential areas for improvement.